Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Standard ASUS RT-AX88U WiFi 6 Router (Non-Gaming)

-Standard WiFi 6 router (not gaming-branded), 5.6 Gbps, dual-band, AiProtection, robust hardware, highly rated by customers with 3,200+ reviews.
+Standard WiFi 6 router (not gaming-branded), 5.6 Gbps, dual-band, AiProtection, robust hardware, Well-reviewed on Amazon with 3,200+ reviews.
 Not marketed as gaming but specs are gaming-capable.
 WiFi 6 is WiFi 6 regardless of branding.
 5.6 Gbps throughput.
 AiProtection security.
 More reviews (3,200+) than any gaming router due to broader audience.
-Reliable workhorse.
-Cheaper than gaming-branded routers because it lacks Game Accelerator software (but WiFi 6 itself handles latency well).
+Reliable workhorse. more accessible than gaming-branded routers because it lacks Game Accelerator software (but WiFi 6 itself handles latency well).

 ✓ Why GiftedPicks chose this